Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ## Tracing the output

-The code shown above will not print any output, so it is perhaps instructive to put some print statements into the code and run them.
+The code shown above will not print any output, so it is perhaps instructive to put some print statements into the reactions.

 ```scala
 import code.winitzki.jc.JoinRun._